Blast rocks Tehran after Israel threatened to target area of government-organized rally

 There were no immediate reports of casualties.
 But the decision to proceed with the mass demonstration that was attended by some senior government officials, and Israel’s threat to target the area, underscored the fierce determination on both sides nearly two weeks into a war that has rattled the global economy and shows no sign of letting up.

 Iran's Supreme Leader Mojtaba Khamenei on Thursday vowed to continue the attacks and keep the strait closed in his first public statement since succeeding his father, who was killed in the opening day of the war.
-Khamenei has not been seen in public since taking over leadership, and the written statement was read by a state TV anchor.
+Khamenei has not been seen in public since taking over leadership and released a written statement.

-U.S. Defense Secretary Pete Hegseth said Khamenei “is wounded and likely disfigured," without providing evidence about the supreme leader's condition or elaborating on how the U.S. knows.
+U.S. Defense Secretary Pete Hegseth said Khamenei “is wounded and likely disfigured," without providing evidence or elaborating.
 Israel suspects Khamenei was wounded at the start of the war.

 With growing global concerns about a possible energy crisis and no end to the war in sight, the price of Brent crude oil, the international standard, remained over $100 per barrel.
 Brent prices have spiked as high as about $120 per barrel and are about 40% higher than when Israel and the United States launched the war on Feb.
 28.